 Free legal foreclosure assistance, mortgage, debt help and other legal aid

 It can advise people on housing issues, stop a foreclosure, eviction prevention, illegal job terminations and layoffs, help from debt collectors, and more.
 They are headquartered in Fort Myers, but serve the entire area.
 Call the firm at (239) 334-6118, or click here for more free legal advice.

-Bonita Springs Area Housing Development Corporation is a HUD approved counseling agency.
+Lee County - Bonita Springs Area Housing Development Corporation is a HUD approved counseling agency.
 Counselors will provide money debt management, Pre purchase Counseling, Mortgage Delinquency and Default Resolution Counseling.
-Clients from Lee County can also get Postpurchase Counseling, Foreclosure Aid, Green Energy Star Rental HOMES - Accepts Section 8 Vouchers.
-Phone (239) 495-7100.
+Clients from Lee County can also get Postpurchase Counseling, Foreclosure Aid.
+Or learn about Green Energy Star Rental HOMES - Accepts Section 8 Vouchers.
+Phone (239) 275-5105

 Consumer Credit Counseling of Central Florida provides confidential debt and foreclosure counseling, and debt reduction programs and solutions to all segments of the community.
 Offers free budget, foreclosure and mortgage, credit, and housing counseling and education.
-Call 1-800-741-7040.
+Call (407) 930-5609 or 1-800-741-7040.
 Click here for additional Florida mortgage assistance programs.

 If you are behind on your mortgage or facing a foreclosure, or if you need help dealing with medical or credit card debt, try the Consumer Credit Counseling Service of Central Florida & the Florida Gulf Coast.
 The non-profit group will help financially distressed people and homeowners move from a crisis situation, and it will help them control their future by providing practical solutions to foreclosure and credit problems.
 Contact them at [email protected], or click here to find other ways to get debt help.